wpilibsuite/frc-docs/source/docs/software/commandbased/structuring-command-based-project.rst

 command-based is an imperative paradigm designed to minimize the amount of attention the user has to pay to explicit program control flow, the ``Robot.java`` class of a command-based project should be mostly empty.
-However, there are a few important things that must be included (TODO: link to class on github):
+However, there are a few important things that must be included

+.. todo:: Link to class on github after merge

 .. code-block:: java